travis-ci/docs-travis-ci-com/user/build-matrix.md

 ### Explicitly included jobs with only one element in the build matrix

-As a special case, if your build matrix has only one element _and_ you specified explicitly included jobs, matrix expansion is not done and the explicit jobs _completely_ define your build.
+As a special case, if your build matrix has only one element _and_ you have explicitly included jobs, matrix expansion is not done and the explicit jobs _completely_ define your build.
 For example: